matthewwardrop/formulaic/docs/concepts/formulas.md

 ## Where to from here?

-To get a feel for how you can use `formulaic` to transform your dataframes into model matrices, please review the [Quickstart](quickstart.md).
 To learn about the full set of features supported by the formula language as implemented by Formulaic, please review the [Formula Grammar](grammar.md).
-For more advanced use-cases, such as overriding or customising the implementations of formula parsing, please refer to the [Advanced Usage](../advanced/intro.md) section.
+To get a feel for how you can use `formulaic` to transform your dataframes into model matrices, please review the [Quickstart](../guides/quickstart.md).
+For more advanced use-cases, such as overriding or customising the implementations of formula parsing, please refer to the [Advanced Usage](../guides/advanced.md) section.

 [^1]: Wilkinson, G. N., and C. E. Rogers.
 Symbolic description of factorial models for analysis of variance.
 J. Royal Statistics Society 22, pp. 392–399, 1973.